awsdocs/aws-cost-management-user-guide/doc_source/budgets-edit.md

 # Editing a Budget<a name="budgets-edit"></a>

-You can edit budgets created after October 20, 2016\.
 You can't edit the budget name\.

 **To edit a budget**